How to tell AI to write like a human?

 Workflow Blueprint: Detect â Rewrite â Retest

 Most people stop after writing a decent draft.
-But if your goal is to survive AI detection and connect with real readers, your workflow needs an upgrade, one that bakes in real-time feedback and refinement.
+To survive AI detection and engage real readers, upgrade your workflow for real-time feedback and refinement.

 Hereâs the 4-part blueprint: